Monte Carlo Neural PDE Solver for Learning PDEs via Probabilistic Representation: Additional Experimental Results

-Table~\ref{tab:mcm} presents a comparison between MCNP-10 and corresponding Monte Carlo methods.
-The performances of Monte Carlo methods are limited by the number of particles, especially for large heat transfer rate $\kappa$.
-Sampling a large number of particles can reduce errors, but it also brings severe computation issues, such as GPU memory and inference time.
-However, the MCNP Solver can approximate the mathematical expectation in Eq.~\ref{eq:sde_g} via the PDF of neighbour grid points rather than sampling amounts of particles, as we introduced in Section~\ref{sec:diffusion}.
+{According to the results in Table~\ref{tab:solver}, the performance and efficiency of Monte Carlo methods are usually heavily constrained by the number of particles, particularly at high diffusion rates.
+For instance, when $\kappa$ is large (as in E3 and E6), there is a significant error difference between MCM and MCM++ in the convection-diffusion equation.
+While increasing the number of particles can reduce errors, it introduces serious computational challenges, including memory and inference time.
+In contrast, the MCNP solver approximates the expectation in Eq.~\ref{eq:sde_g} using the PDF of neighboring grid points, avoiding the need to sample a large number of particles, as discussed in Section~\ref{sec:diffusion}.}